 Situated in The Park just south of the main pathway, beyond the tennis pavilion, there is The Ice House.
-This is a listed building (English Heritage grade 2) which was built probably at the end of the 18th century.
-It is mainly underground but can be located by a mound of earth over the top and a protective fence.
+It is a listed building (English Heritage grade 2), probably built at the end of the 18th century.
+It is mainly underground but can be identified by the mound of earth on top and surrounding protective fence.

 The entrance to the ice house is through a narrow passage which opens into the ice chamber.
 Its purpose was to provide cold storage and ice for the Taylor family, the owners of Moseley Hall.
-Before invention of the refrigerator the only way to obtain ice was to use that which formed naturally in cold weather in the winter, and also snow.
+Before invention of the refrigerator the only way to obtain ice was to use that which formed naturally in the winter, and also snow.
 The ice was collected from the nearby lake and poured by the barrow load into the deep chamber.
-The surface of the ice was then covered by sacking , straw or other insulating materials to help keep it cold and frozen.
+The surface of the ice was then covered by sacking, straw or other insulating materials to help keep it cold.

 There were innumerable designs for ice houses, many partially or completely underground, whilst others were free standing above ground or incorporated into the construction of a house.
 Their size varied greatly from eight to thirty three feet in height and from six to twelve feet in diameter.
 At the base of the chamber there was usually a drain to allow the melt water to run off so keeping the ice dry and frozen being colder than the melt water.